greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 For the children's book project, I added a business logic layer to the base Runcomfy functions.
 We standardized on two main workflows: one for image generation and one for upscaling.

-This new utility function takes specific parameters—like the prompt, image to upscale, or denoising value—instead of an entire workflow.
+This new utility function takes specific parameters - like the prompt, image to upscale, or denoising value - instead of an entire workflow.
 However, it still processes illustrations one by one.

 ```
     """Generates flat-style images via a RunComfy workflow.